History of the Philippines (1898–1946): Presence of the U.S. military

 The US military maintained a heavy presence in the Philippines until the closure of US bases in 1991/2.
 Many argue that a good relationship between the Philippine government and the U.S. military remains the only chance to lift the quality of life for Filipinos in poverty.
-There have been no-less than twenty three U.S. military bases in the Philippines since the passing of the Military Bases Agreement act in 1947.
+There have been no fewer than twenty-three U.S. military bases in the Philippines since the passing of the Military Bases Agreement act in 1947.
 In addition to this, the U.S. has used the Philippines as landing area for intervention in wars in Asia such as the Vietnam War and the Korean War.

 Visiting Forces Agreement

 In 1998, the Visiting Forces Agreement permitted American forces in the Philippines for training exercises and returned former U.S. Army bases such as Subic Bay, Clark, and other smaller outposts under U.S. jurisdiction.
 The VFA legally protects American soldiers who commit crimes on Philippine soil.
 In 2006, a U.S. Marine was sentenced to 40 years in Philippine prison after the rape of a Filipino woman.
-The guilty Marine was transferred to the American Embassy then released three years after.
+The guilty Marine was transferred to the American Embassy, and then acquitted three years after.